Learn Histograms in Python with Matplotlib โ€” Step-by-Step with Code

 Customize Your Histogram

-Histograms don’t have to be boring!
-You can tweak colors, borders, transparency, and even the style of bars to make your data look clear and beautiful.
-Here’s how you can style it up:
+Histograms don't have to be boring.
+You can tweak colors, borders, transparency, and bar style to make your data look clear and polished:

 Python